ashlippert/Lab-10-App-Code/Lab 10.md

 | Prompt | The app loaded up, but when I attempted to plot I received this error: TypeError: 'value' must be an instance of str or bytes, not a float Traceback: File "/workspaces/Lab-10-App-Code/streamlit_app.py", line 75, in <module> plot_characteristics(char1, char2) File "/workspaces/Lab-10-App-Code/streamlit_app.py", line 61, in plot_characteristics plt.plot(site_data["ActivityStartDate"], site_data["ResultMeasureValue"], label=f"{site_id} - {char}") File "/home/vscode/.local/lib/python3.11/site-packages/matplotlib/pyplot.py", line 3827, in plot return gca().plot(^^^^^^^^^^^File "/home/vscode/.local/lib/python3.11/site-packages/matplotlib/axes/_axes.py", line 1777, in plot lines = [*self._get_lines(self, *args, data=data, **kwargs)]^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/vscode/.local/lib/python3.11/site-packages/matplotlib/axes/_base.py", line 297, in __call__yield from self._plot_args(^^^^^^^^^^^^^^^^ File "/home/vscode/.local/lib/python3.11/site-packages/matplotlib/axes/_base.py", line 491, in _plot_args axes.yaxis.update_units(y) File "/home/vscode/.local/lib/python3.11/site-packages/matplotlib/axis.py", line 1754, in update_units default = self._converter.default_units(data, self)^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^File"/home/vscode/.local/lib/python3.11/site-packages/matplotlib/category.py", line 108, in default_units axis.units.update(data) File "/home/vscode/.local/lib/python3.11/site-packages/matplotlib/category.py", line 217, in update_api.check_isinstance((str, bytes), value=val) File "/home/vscode/.local/lib/python3.11/site-packages/matplotlib/_api/__init__.py", line 92, in check_isinstance raise TypeError( |

 ## Discussion:
+This lab demonstrated how AI-generated Python code can be applied to real-world environmental datasets for analysis and visualization.
+Using USGS water quality data, the lab explored the capabilities of tools like pandas and Streamlit to filter, map, and plot water quality trends by location and contaminant.
+While the AI-generated code provided a solid foundation, some corrections were needed, such as renaming undefined variables and ensuring consistency with the actual dataset structure.

+One challenge was aligning the AI's assumptions with the dataset being used.
+For example, the variable df had to be changed to usgs_data, and column names had to be verified before plotting.
+Despite these small issues, the process highlighted how AI can accelerate the development of data-driven applications when paired with human judgment and debugging skills.

+The use of Streamlit made it easy to turn the analysis into an interactive web app, allowing users to select monitoring stations and contaminants and instantly view time-series plots.
+This approach has real potential in public-facing tools that communicate environmental data in an accessible way.

 ## Conclusion:
+This lab successfully combined Python programming, AI-generated code, and real-world USGS water quality data to create an interactive data visualization tool.
+Through this exercise, it became clear that AI tools can significantly streamline coding tasks, especially for building visualizations and interfaces.
+However, human oversight remains essential for debugging and contextual understanding.

+The final Streamlit app allows users to explore trends in water contaminants over time at selected locations, demonstrating how environmental data can be turned into clear, actionable visuals.
+This hands-on experience improved both technical coding skills and an understanding of how AI can assist in environmental data analysis.